London Ferrill: Career

-As an enslaved man, Ferrill was not permitted to be ordained, but he was asked by local people to preach, and about fifty people converted under his preaching before he moved to Kentucky.
-He moved to Lexington, where another preacher, Peter Durrett (known as Old Captain) was preaching at what is known as the First African Baptist Church of Lexington.
-Durrett was quite old, and the people desired Ferrill to begin preaching as well.
+As an enslaved man, Ferrill was not permitted to be ordained.
+Still, local people asked him to preach, and about fifty people converted under his preaching before he moved to Kentucky.
+He moved to Lexington, where another preacher, Peter Durrett (known as Old Captain), was preaching at what is known as the First African Baptist Church of Lexington.
+Durrett was quite old, and the people desired Ferrill to begin preaching.
 In 1817, he joined the First Baptist Church, a white congregation.
-The local leaders of the white Baptist community were uncertain whether or not people Durrett had baptized should be accepted into the church, as Durrett had not been regularly ordained.
+The local leaders of the white Baptist community were uncertain whether or not the people Durrett had baptized should be accepted into the church, as Durrett had not been regularly ordained.

 Ferrill was ordained in 1822, and leaders of the First Baptist Church helped the First African Baptist Church be covenanted in "fellowship" in 1822; this allowed it to be independent.
-In 1823 the Trustees of Lexington formally appointed Ferrill as the preacher for the First African Baptist Church, to succeed the aging founder, Peter Durrett.
+In 1823, the Trustees of Lexington formally appointed Ferrill as the preacher for the First African Baptist Church to succeed the aging founder, Peter Durrett.
 It was the oldest black Baptist church west of the Allegheny Mountains and the third oldest in the United States.

 Ferrill worked well with both blacks and whites in the growing city.
-In 1824 his church was received into the Elkhorn Association, the local Baptist association made up mostly of white churches.
+In 1824, his church was received into the Elkhorn Association, the local Baptist association consisted mostly of white churches.
 After several years, Ferrill had created considerable goodwill.
-White leaders initiated a legislative petition to permit him to remain in the state, in response to a threat from rivals competing for control of the black church.
+White leaders initiated a legislative petition to permit him to remain in the state in response to a threat from rivals competing for control of the black church.
 They had threatened to force Ferrill from the state, using the law that required free blacks from other states to leave Kentucky after 90 days.

-In 1833 Ferrill was notable as among the few clergy to stay in Lexington during the cholera epidemic, when he cared for the sick, dying and bereaved.
+In 1833, Ferrill was notable as among the few clergy to stay in Lexington during the cholera epidemic, when he cared for the sick, dying, and bereaved.
 Five hundred of the city's total 7,000 population died, including his wife Rodah and nearly one-third of the congregation of Christ Church Episcopal.
-Other ministers who stayed were Rev. Benjamin Bosworth Smith of Christ Church, whose wife also died in the epidemic; and Father Ed McMahon of the Catholic Church.
+Other ministers who stayed were Rev. Benjamin Bosworth Smith of Christ Church, whose wife died in the epidemic, and Father Ed McMahon of the Catholic Church.

 With the growth of Lexington and the region, Ferrill baptized many new converts, including those in outlying areas.
 He continued to attract members to his growing congregation.
-By 1850 the First African Baptist Church had 1,820 members, both enslaved and free peoples, and was the largest congregation, black or white, in the state.
+By 1850, the First African Baptist Church had 1,820 members, both enslaved and free peoples, and was the largest congregation, black or white, in the state.
 Ferrill was said to have baptized 5,000 persons during his years of service in the region.